18. Rollout Sequence: Triage Then System

 Entry/exit criteria

-Without exit criteria, triage becomes permanent emergency mode.
+Without those criteria predeclared, triage becomes permanent emergency mode.

 System phase (after triage)